BlitzMax on Commodore OS Vision v2

 After the files are extracted, browse to the newly created BlitzMax folder, and double click on the MaxIDE file.
 You'll be prompted to build the documentation, so click Yes/Ok to do so.

 You can learn the language and find a language reference on the Blitzmax.org website.
+There is also a manual installed in the doc folder of the extracted BlitzMax folder.
 Those who used BlitzBasic on the Commodore Amiga will find many commands familiar and find many new, modern commands as well.

 This is a great tool for revisiting nostalgia feelings from the days of using the Commodore Amiga as well as using an updated BlitzBasic programming language to create modern applications on a modern Operating System.